borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 default.
 To customize this path, set the `borgmatic_source_directory` option in the `location` section of borgmatic's configuration.

+Also note that using a database hook implicitly enables both the `read_special` and `one_file_system` configuration settings (even if they're disabled in your configuration) to support this dump and restore streaming.

 Here's a more involved example that connects to remote databases:

 ```yaml